vivek20dadhich/vivek20dadhich/README.md

 <p align="center">
  👋 Hi, I’m Vivek
-- A Computer Science postgraduate student currently enrolled at VIT, Vellore.
+- A Data engineer working in a startup.

 <p align="center">
   <i>Let's connect and chat!
 Open to anything under the sun.</i>